In this quick guide, we’ll answer the question “can you over shock a pool” and unveil the factors to consider when shocking a pool.

-Everything you need to know to buy and maintain your hot tub
+Everything you need to know to maintain your hot tub and keep it clean

 Inflatable hot tubs are growing in popularity and can be a great alternative to solid side hot tubs.
 If you are a renter with a patio or yard space for a hot tub, want the flexibility to move your hot tub or only use it seasonally, then an inflatable hot tub could be perfect for you.

 Shocking your pool should be part of your regular maintenance.
 It will help you avoid algae and bacteria build-up, and save you from cloudy water.

 The weather is turning cooler, days are getting shorter.
 Here’s some tips on storing your Inflatable Hot Tub for the winter!

 Buying a hot tub is a big decision.
 This article provides helpful guidelines to ensure you buy the right hot tub that meets your needs.

 This article describes the chemistry involved in keeping your pool or hot tub safe and your water crystal clear.

 Swimming Pool alkalinity (often called total alkalinity) is a measurement of the concentration of alkaline materials in your pool.
 Alkaline materials stabilize pH but buffer chlorine sanitation.

 The ideal pH level in both swimming pools and hot tubs is 7.4 to 7.6.
 This is the level where water is most comfortable for swimmers while also maximizing chlorine’s sanitizing ability.

 The suggested cyanuric acid level depends on the amount of direct sunlight your pool receives and whether you use a salt chlorine generator.